awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-sdk-interactions.md

    + Updates the `GameSession` object with connection information for the server process \(including the port setting that was reported with `ProcessReady()`\) and changes the status to ACTIVE\.
    + Updates the `GameSessionPlacement` ticket with the connection information and sets the ticket status to FULFILLED\.

-1. The **Client app** detects the updated ticket status and is able to use the connection information to connect to the server process and join the game session\.
+1. The **backend service** detects the updated ticket status and is able to use the connection information to connect the game client to the server process and join the game session\.

 ## Adding a player to a game session<a name="gamelift-sdk-interactions-add-player"></a>

 This sequence describes the process of adding a player to an existing game session\.
 Player sessions can also be requested as part of a game session placement request\.

-1. The **Client app** calls the client API action `CreatePlayerSession()` with a game session ID\.
+1. The **backend service** calls the client API action `CreatePlayerSession()` with a game session ID\.

 1. The **GameLift service** checks the game session status \(must be ACTIVE\), and looks for an open player slot in the game session\.
 If a slot is available, it does the following:
    + Creates a new `PlayerSession` object and sets its status to RESERVED\.
-   + Responds to the client app request with the `PlayerSession` object\.
+   + Responds to the backend service request with the `PlayerSession` object\.

-1. The **Client app** connects directly to the server process with the player session ID\.
+1. The **backend service** connects the game client directly to the server process with the player session ID\.

 1. The **server process** calls the Server API action `AcceptPlayerSession()` to validate the player session ID\.
 If validated, the GameLift service passes the `PlayerSession` object to the server process\.
 The server process either accepts or rejects the connection\.